-BAF has developed and now manages an exciting and future focused scholarship programme that has extended the impact of the scholarships offered through the Bashford-Nicholls trust.
+BAF manages an exciting and future focused scholarship programme that has extended the impact of the scholarships offered through the Bashford-Nicholls trust.
 The exciting scholarship programme has scholarships available for tertiary (vocational or undergraduate) and post-graduate (Masters or PhD) students.
 For tertiary students awards range from $1,000 to $4,000 per year and for post-graduate students from $13,000 to $20,000 per year.
 Applications open at the beginning of October and close mid-November each year.
 Please apply through the Taranaki Scholarships portal linked below.

 In partnership with Massey University we also offer a premier research Award.
 The Pivot: Enabling Innovation in Agriculture Research Award offers up to $100,000 per year towards high impact research in the fields of agriculture or veterinary science.
 Applications are open from July, closing at the end of September.
 Please apply through the Taranaki Scholarships portal linked below.